MingSheng92/Elementor-Tableau-Widget/README.md

 ## Additional Notes:

-1. Due to conflicting issue with Tableau embedded code, we can only inject script tag during render hence the Elementor Live Editor will not work properly.
-Kindly use live preview or refresh the editor to see the results.
+1. Due to conflicting issue with Tableau embedded code, we inject JavaScript during render.
+One issue that we found during test is that once we load Tableau JavaScript API tableau embedded code will not work due to function conflicting issues.
+Hence we cannot use enqueue script in Wordpress anymore(Enqueue will load script in the header doesnt matter if you have use the widget in the page or not).

 ## Reference:
 https://tableau.github.io/embedding-playbook/pages/01_embedding_and_jsapi <br />